JacobUns/DND-Brain/Aothir/Campaigns/The Price of Sacrifice.md

 - **Location 6**: A memory-drenched sanctum or mirrored ruin where characters face visions of alternate selves or futures.
 - Characters who have been changed by the artefacts begin to manifest traits of the god — powers, flaws, or compulsions.

-**Tension**: The party starts questioning Jezia’s intent.
-The line between saviour and tyrant blurs.
-Vessa may propose destroying the artefacts or using them for a different purpose.
+**Tension**: The party starts questioning [[Jezia Luth|Jezia]]’s intent.
+The line between saviour and tyrant blurs. [[Vessa Thornbite|Vessa]] may propose destroying the artefacts or using them for a different purpose.
 # Act IV - Unmaking or Ascension
 **Theme**: Legacy, Temptation, and Final Choice

 The location of the **seventh artefact** is uncovered, possibly by merging knowledge from all parties.
 - **Location 7**: A divine forge, heart of a volcano, or celestial fault-line — the final heartbeat of the god.
-- Jezia makes his move: either completing the rite to **absorb** the god’s essence or become a vessel for its rebirth.
+- [[Jezia Luth|Jezia]] makes his move: either completing the rite to **absorb** the god’s essence or become a vessel for its rebirth.
 - The artefacts resonate.
 Some party members may be tempted to use them.
 Others may want to destroy them.
 - **Final Decision**: The party must choose:
     - Fulfil the ritual (and decide who becomes the vessel),
     - Destroy the artefacts (and deal with divine backlash),
     - Scatter the artefacts again (facing pursuit forever),
-    - Side with Vessa, the Collector, or a third unexpected force.
+    - Side with [[Vessa Thornbite|Vessa]], the Collector, or a third unexpected force.

 **Endgame Variables**: Divine avatars, reborn gods, fractured pantheons, or a new age where mortals claim the divine mantle.

 ---
 # Rhetoric - The Severance
-Speech from Jezia if asked about the event that led to the creation of the artefacts or god's sundering:
+Speech from [[Jezia Luth|Jezia]] if asked about the event that led to the creation of the artefacts or god's sundering:

 “Ages have passed, empires have fallen, and the names of those responsible for the Severance have long passed into folklore and mythology.
 As histories are often written by the victors, sometimes not writing the history is the greatest slight of all.
 The victors in this case have allowed a divine being—one who once held the hearts of nations—to fall into obscurity.
 A heinous crime.”